-- 505. Mr Singh alleged that Mr Chabi also ignored the fact that a premium would be charged by the OEMs to assume the risk of future price escalations.
+- 504. Mr Singh alleged that Mr Chabi also ignored the fact that a premium would be charged by the OEMs to assume the risk of future price escalations.
 According to Mr Krohnert a risk premium for taking on the risk of the unknown is legitimate.
 The need for a premium was mentioned in the memorandum but the quantum was not quantified.
 There are no market observable factors to determine the premium to be paid to assume future price escalations risk.
 A price premium of 1.35% for assuming such risk, according to Mr Singh, could reasonably be added by the OEMs to a rate of 6% (weighted average for both local and foreign components), thus arriving at the rate of 7.35% used in the memorandum.
-Mr Chabi disagreed. - 506.
+Mr Chabi disagreed. - 505.
 Over the five-year period prior to March 2014, the rolling one-year local PPI averaged at 4.1%, well below the inflation rate of 6% assumed by Mr Chabi.
 An all-inclusive escalation rate (escalation rate + risk premium) of more than 6% was not warranted and should not have been agreed to by the Transnet team in the negotiations.
 The approach adopted by Mr Krohnert would not have been in the interest of Transnet because it would have ignored the upside risk of local inflation falling below 6% and allowed for an additional 1.35% as a risk premium without substantiating the amount.

-Mr Chabi's assumption of 6%, being the upper band of the SARB target, in effect allowed for a risk premium of about 2%.
+Mr Chabi's assumption of 6%, being the upper band of the SARB target, in effect allowed for a risk premium of about 2%. - 506.
+In short, the application of a rate of 7.35% on both local and foreign content unjustifiably increased the price and provided a significant margin that would have assisted CSR and CNR to pay the agreed kickbacks to the Gupta enterprise.

-- 507. In short, the application of a rate of 7.35% on both local and foreign content unjustifiably increased the price and provided a significant margin that would have assisted CSR and CNR to pay the agreed kickbacks to the Gupta enterprise. - 508.
-Item F of Table 2 provided an additional hedging cost of R2 729 046 496.
-Mr Chabi agreed that this cost was justifiable and reasonable.
-694 - Item G of Table 2 added R4 954 775 590 for contingencies.
+- 507. Item F of Table 2 provided an additional hedging cost of R2 729 046 496.
+Mr Chabi agreed that this cost was justifiable and reasonable. - 508.
+Item G of Table 2 added R4 954 775 590 for contingencies.
 Mr Chabi estimated that Item G was unduly inflated by R2.1 billion.
-695 Mr Molefe justified the R4.955 billion on the basis that the ETC of R49.5 billion did not include the cost of: i) capital spares beyond the warranty period; ii) variation orders and options (such as electronically controlled pneumatic braking and wire distributed power etc.); and iii) provision for manufacturing operations to be carried out by TE in Durban.
-These, he maintained, justified an additional 10% contingency adjustment. - 510.
-According to Mr Chabi, it is standard practice in projects of this kind to set aside a contingency reserve to provide for unforeseen risks and costs in the amount of 5% to 10% of the capital cost.696 Contingency costs of R2.232 billion made up 7.4% of the capital cost in the business case.
-Mr Chabi accepted that contingencies for variations and options were standard.697 He took issue with the provision for capital
+Mr Molefe justified the R4.955 billion on the basis that the ETC of R495 billion did not include the cost of: i) capital spares beyond the warranty period; ii) variation orders and options (such as electronically controlled pneumatic braking and wire distributed power etc.); and iii) provision for manufacturing operations to be carried out by TE in Durban.
+These, he maintained, justified an additional 10% contingency adjustment. - 509.
+According to Mr Chabi, it is standard practice in projects of this kind to set aside a contingency reserve to provide for unforeseen risks and costs in the amount of 5% to 10% of the capital cost.
+Contingency costs of R2.232 billion made up 7.4% of the capital cost in the business case.
+Mr Chabi accepted that contingencies for variations and options were standard.
+He took issue with the provision for capital spares because contingencies are not ordinarily meant to cover long term capital spares.
+Such components are usually under warranty and hence their costs would not be included.
+Mr Chabi took the view that a contingency of between 7-8% was more typical of past practice within Transnet and a contingency of R2.809 billion was more appropriate.
+He broke the figure down into four items: i) capital

-694 Exh BB8(b).1, AOC-1064-049
+&lt;sup>594 Exh BB8(b).1, AOC-1064-049